-Boundary Water BWCA Canoe Trip Frequently Asked Questions
+Boundary Waters FAQ – BWCA Canoe Trip Frequently Asked Questions

 If you’ve never been to the Boundary Waters we understand you might have a ton of questions.
-Don’t worry, we can try and solve some of them through our FAQ page, but if you still have some unique questions we would love to hear them!
+Don’t worry, we can try and solve some of them through our Boundary Waters FAQ.
+But if you still have some unique questions we would love to hear them!
 We might even add them to our page!

 What Is Canoe Country?